Q: What finish is best to prevent denting?

 A: There isn’t a finish I know of that will prevent denting.
 Each species of wood has a different resistance to denting, and there is some variation from floor to floor and piece to piece within the same species.

-Note from Rachel: Here’s a link to the Janka Hardness Scale and similar charts FYI.
+Note from Webmaster: Here’s a link to the Janka Hardness Scale and similar charts FYI.

 Would it be best to use solid 3/4“, or is the engineered as good on the hardness scale?